-- > the role of the chief executive
+- the role of the chief executive

-- > executive directors' remuneration
+- executive directors' remuneration

-- > remuneration committee.
+- remuneration committee.

 For the reasons set out in the AIC Guide, and as explained in the Code, the Board considers these provisions are not relevant to the position of the Company, being an externally managed investment company.
 In particular, all of the Company's day-to-day management and administrative functions are outsourced to third parties.
 The Company has therefore not reported further in respect of these provisions.
-The Company does not comply with the AIC Code in its recommendation that the Board appoints a senior independent director.
-However, the Board considers that as the directors are few in number the Company does not require a senior independent director.